Table of Contents

 Immunoglobulin A Nephropathy (Berger’s Disease)

 IgA nephropathy is the most common primary glomerulonephritis worldwide.
-Its etiology is usually idiopathic; but, it is also associated with other diseases such as celiac disease, Crohn’s disease, Henoch-Schönlein purpura, rheumatoid arthritis, systemic lupus erythematosus, or IgA gammopathies.
+Its etiology is usually idiopathic, but it is also associated with diseases such as celiac disease, Crohn disease, Henoch-Schönlein purpura, rheumatoid arthritis, systemic lupus erythematosus, or IgA gammopathies.
 IgA nephropathy can also be preceded by a non-specific infection.

 Pathophysiology and Clinical Manifestation

-Diagnosis is done with a kidney biopsy to identify IgA complexes.
+Diagnosis is made with a kidney biopsy to identify IgA complexes.

 Treatment and Prognosis

 Generally, IgA nephropathy has a good prognosis with regular spontaneous remissions.
-Nevertheless, the risk of a progressive loss of kidney function with imminent end-stage renal failure increases with the extent of the glomerular damage.
+Nevertheless, the risk of a progressive loss of kidney function with imminent end-stage renal failure increases with the extent of glomerular damage.
 Treatment approaches are based on symptom manifestation and proteinuria:

-- Proteinuria > 1g/day and increasing renal insufficiency: stopping the immunological processes is attempted by administering glucocorticoids or possibly azathioprine/cyclophosphamide in order to prevent irreversible damages.
+- Proteinuria > 1 g/day and increasing renal insufficiency: stopping the immunological processes are attempted by administering glucocorticoids or possibly azathioprine/cyclophosphamide in order to prevent irreversible damages.

-There are various glomerulonephritis conditions with a familial predisposition that are notable for microhematuria.
+There are various glomerulonephritic conditions with a familial predisposition, which are notable for microhematuria.
 With ongoing persistence, proteinuria develops and eventually presents with increasing renal insufficiency.

 - Benign hematuria: Thin basement membrane disease